rennerocha/blog/content/about-me.md

 In my free time I enjoy homebrewing ([eventually I blog about that](https://receitasdecerveja.com.br)) and woodworking (when I am able to spend an entire day at the hackerspace).

+Sometimes I publish some videos in my [Peertube account](https://peertube.lhc.net.br/a/rocha/video-channels) about software development in general.

 ## Projects

 I am the maintainer of the following open source projects: